odysseusinc/AtlasTests/README.md

 and run command:
-`mvn clean test -Dcucumber.options="src/test/resources/odysseusAT --tags @owndatatestsfromproperty"`
+`mvn clean test -Dcucumber.options="src/test/resources/odysseusAT --tags @owndatatestsfromproperty"` but it's not possible to set the list of sources for example, because cucumber doesn't support iterations

 ### Allure report
 For generating allure report after test's running you should execute the command: